Doing Business in South Korea

 - The Republic of Korea has shown excellence in several sectors: shipbuilding, semiconductors, construction, digital electronics, and automobiles.

 of South Korea also shine in the international scenario, especially in the construction

 market in Asia and the Middle East.

-Joint ventures between Samsung and SONY and LG and Philips are
+- Joint Ventures between Samsung and SONY and LG and Philips are two excellent

 examples of productive industrial partnerships in the LCD sector, while the takeover of Daewoo Motors by GM and that of Samsung Motors by Renault

 stand for success in the automotive industry.

 vehicles every year, led by the five carmakers of South Korea: Hyundai Motor, GM Daewoo, Renault Samsung Motors, Ssangyong Motor, and Kia Motors.